Philip A. Rea: Research

-Rea is known for his work on vacuolar proton (H+) pumps, ATP-binding cassette (ABC) transporters, and the enzyme phytochelatin (PC) synthase.
-His early work on plant vacuolar H+-pumping ATPases resulted in the first definitive determination of the subunit composition of one of these enzymes and contributed to the concept of a new category of ATPases, so-called ‘V-type ATPases’ (Manolson et al 1985).
+Rea is known for his research on vacuolar proton (H+) pumps, ATP-binding cassette (ABC) transporters, and phytochelatin (PC) synthase.
+His early work on plant vacuolar H+-pumping ATPases led to the first definitive subunit composition of these enzymes and helped establish the concept of 'V-type ATPases' (Manolson et al., 1985).
 These studies, in turn, opened the way for biochemical and molecular investigations of these enzymes from many different sources, leading to recognition that the plant enzyme is just one example of a category of primary H+ pumps common to both plant and animal cells.
-Other contributions made by Rea in this specific area included elucidation of the gross topography of the V-ATPase, demonstrating that its organization is analogous to that of the F-type ATPases of ‘energy coupling’ membranes (Rea et al 1987a; Rea et al 1987b), and purification of the enzyme in its entirety to establish that the holoenzyme is a 12-15 subunit, complex comprising a peripheral, nucleotide-binding V1 sector and an intrinsic, H+-conductive V0 sector (Parry et al 1989).
+Other contributions made by Rea in this specific area included elucidation of the gross topography of the V-ATPase, demonstrating that its organization is analogous to that of the F-type ATPases of 'energy coupling' membranes (Rea et al. 1987a; Rea et al. 1987b), and purification of the enzyme in its entirety to establish that the holoenzyme is a 12-15 subunit, complex comprising a peripheral, nucleotide-binding V1 sector and an intrinsic, H+-conductive V0 sector (Parry et al. 1989).
 Collectively, these discoveries provided some of the earliest evidence that V-type and F-type H+-ATPases are paralogous.